j

 Illustrated broken tooth needing cracked tooth treatment in Paramus

 Teeth are very durable, but they might become cracked if you get hit in the face or if you use them to crunch ice or other hard foods.
 As soon as you realize that you have cracked a tooth, you should give our office a call.
-The experts at Endodontic Group of Paramus can figure out how severe the damage is and determine whether steps need to be taken in order to avoid a tooth extraction and protect your overall oral health with cracked tooth treatment in Paramus.
+The experts at North Jersey Endodontic Group of Paramus can figure out how severe the damage is and determine whether steps need to be taken in order to avoid a tooth extraction and protect your overall oral health with cracked tooth treatment in Paramus.

 • Same-Day Appointments in Urgent Situations